Hardhat-Enterprises/breaking-captcha/Teams_T2_2022/Audio_CAPTCHA/README.md

 - recaptcha v2 data (spoken speech): see https://recaptcha-demo.appspot.com/recaptcha-v2-checkbox-explicit.php
 - BotDetect data (letters and numbers): see https://captcha.com/audio-captcha-examples.html

+## Types of Audio Captcha

+- numbers (recaptcha)
+- letters and numbers (BotDetect)
+- spoken (recaptchav2)

 ## AI/ML Approach
 The approach taken so far in this project is to use large fine-tuned and pretrained models to enhance the audio (such as speechbrain audio enhancement) and then transcribe using large fine-tuned and pretrained models.
 This has lead to some promising results for speech focused audio captchas but poor results for captchas that are dominated by letteers and numbers.

 ## Resources
 The resources we currently use are tensorflow, pytorch.
-The HugginFace (https://huggingface.co/) being the main source of pretrained models.
-Currently in the works is using Google Cloud platform (GCP) to act as a transcriber
+The HugginFace (https://huggingface.co/) being the main source of pretrained models. ssrc-1.33 is used for upsampling audio files to 16KHz efficiently for use with models mainly trained in this range.
+Currently in the works is using Google Cloud platform (GCP) to act as a transcriber.

 ### Data
 Due to the size of the data, this could not be uploaded.
 Email the Audio breaking captcha team (details provided above) for data.